TandemCreativeDev/ai_accessibility_audit/accessibility/AUDIT.md

 - ✅ Check if existing implementations already solve the problem
 - ✅ Understand the context (decorative vs informational content)

-## Process

-Before producing output, present each violation with specifics to me, and your proposal for rectifying it, one violation at a time.
-I will approve, request changes or disapprove it.
-Once we have run through all, you can produce final json output.

 ## Core Patterns

 ### 1. Unique Page Titles